|Demographic terminologies and basic concepts||Definitions||Additional information and current data|

 - Population growth rates have been falling in all regions of the world since 1990s, and this trend is predicted to continue.
 Current expectations are that the human population will level off at around 9.6 billion people by 2050, and will stabilize or slowly decline thereafter.
 According to the UN prediction, there’s an 80 percent chance that the actual number of people in 2100 will be somewhere between 9.6 to 12.3 billion.

-- The report notes that India is expected to become the world’s largest country, passing China around 2028, when both countries will have populations of 1.45 billion.
+- The report notes that India is expected to become the world’s largest country, surpassing China around 2028, when both countries will have populations of 1.45 billion.
 After that, India’s population will continue to grow and China’s is expected to start decreasing.
 Meanwhile, Nigeria’s population is expected to surpass that of the United States before 2050.

 Population momentum refers to population growth or decline, which continues despite the falling or rising birth or fertility rate.
 Population momentum is the propensity for a growing population to continue growing even through fertility or birth rate is declining (positive momentum).
 On the other hand, it also includes the tendency for a population to continue to fall despite a rise in birth rate (negative momentum).